Rannek/Arch/README.md

 sudo ls /root
 ```

+> [!NOTE]
+> If you want to use SDDM you first need to create one user.
+So it displays it automatically.

 ### KDE + SDDM
 > [!TIP]
 > If you want a minimal installation, you can just install plasma-desktop.